 - Another drawback is the price.
-Vinyl fences are more expensive than their wooden counterparts in terms of upfront cost.
+Vinyl fences are more expensive than their wooden counterparts regarding upfront cost.
 However, you may save money in the long run, after maintenance costs for wood are considered.

-- A final con to mention is build-up of algae, mold and mildew, which cause unsightly staining.
+- A final con to mention is the build-up of algae, mold, and mildew, which cause unsightly staining.

 How to Clean Stains Off PVC Vinyl Fences